Azores itinerary: 3 beautiful islands in 10 days

 Azores itinerary map

-To help you get a sense of which parts of the Azores this itinerary covers, I put together this interactive map below.
+To help you get a sense of which parts of the Azores this itinerary covers, I created this interactive map below.
 It includes all the sights and the hotels I mentioned in this blog post.
 Click on the icon in the top left corner of the map for more details.

 Other places to add to your Azores itinerary